jacksonh/manos/docs/tutorial/page-4.md

 -------------

 ### Simplified Deployment
-manos-tool will be able to create standalone applications with a bundled web server.
+manos will be able to create standalone applications with a bundled web server.
 These applications can be run as a daemon on Linux or as a service on Windows.

 ### Cache-Control